What is otitis media?

 The ears do not need to be covered when going outside.
 Swimming is okay as long as there is no perforation (tear) in the eardrum or drainage from the ear.
 Air travel or a trip to the mountains is safe, although temporary pain is possible during takeoff and landing.
 Swallowing fluids, chewing on gum during descent, or having a child suck on a pacifier will help relieve discomfort during air travel.
 Children can return to school or day care as soon as the fever is gone.
 Ear infections are not contagious.

 Children should be scheduled for a return appointment 3 to 4 weeks after an ear infection.
-At that visit, the physician will examine the eardrum to be certain that the infection is resolving.
-Your physician may also want to test the child’s hearing.
-Follow-up exams are very important, particularly if the infection has caused a hole in the eardrum.
+At that visit, the doctor will examine the eardrum to be certain that the infection is going away.
+Your doctor may also want to test the child's hearing.
+Follow-up exams are very important, especially if the infection has caused a hole in the eardrum.

 Middle ear infections have few complications or long-term effects.
-It is especially important that children with middle ear infection have appropriate follow-up with their physicians.
+It is especially important that children with middle ear infection have appropriate follow-up with their doctors.

 Possible long-term effects of middle ear infection include: